cozy/cozy-client-js/docs/index.md

 Supported options are:

  - `target` : if the cozy you want to speak to is not on the same origin than the app.
-Only useful for test, should not used for app installed inside Cozy.
+Useful for test, should not used for app installed inside Cozy.

 ```javascript
 await cozy.init()